 Vision therapy is a sequence of activities individually prescribed and monitored by the doctor to develop efficient visual skills and processing.
 It is prescribed after a comprehensive eye examination has been performed and has indicated that vision therapy is an appropriate treatment option.
 The vision therapy program is based on the results of standardized tests, the needs of the patient, and the patient’s signs and symptoms.
 The use of lenses, prisms, filters, occluders, specialized instruments, and computer programs is an integral part of vision therapy.

 Vision therapy is administered in the office under the guidance of Dr. Joseph J. Pirman.
-It requires a number of office visits and depending on the severity of the diagnosed conditions, the length of the program typically ranges from several weeks to several months.
+It requires a few office visits and depending on the severity of the diagnosed conditions, the length of the program typically ranges from several weeks to several months.
 Activities paralleling in-office techniques are typically taught to the patient to be practiced at home to reinforce the developing visual skills.

 Research has demonstrated vision therapy can be an effective treatment option for: